Renovate for today's information environment

 Former Vice-President for Information Services and Librarian of the College, Connecticut College

 Connecticut College committed to renovating the Charles E. Shain Library to meet the needs of today's students and faculty members.
 Before construction began, the librarians took the opportunity to conduct a collection management project, which included a careful review of under-used titles.
-W. Lee Hisle, Vice-President for Information Services and Librarian of the College, and Beth Hansen, former Director of Information Resources, had previously worked with Sustainable Collection Services® (SCS) principals, who are now a part of OCLC.
+W. Lee Hisle, former Vice-President for Information Services and Librarian of the College, and Beth Hansen, former Director of Information Resources, had previously worked with Sustainable Collection Services® (SCS) principals, who are now a part of OCLC.
 GreenGlass had also helped nearby Wesleyan University with a similar deselection project.
 "Working with SCS on this was a really good choice," Beth said.

 "SCS would propose criteria to run against our collection, and then we'd see how many candidates those criteria produced," Lee explained.
 The deselection criteria included circulation, the age of the item, the availability of electronic resources and whether other libraries owned the item, especially Wesleyan or Trinity College, which share a catalog with Connecticut College as part of the CTW Library Consortium.
 "We were able to tweak the criteria to identify a reasonable number of de-selection candidates that was defendable to the faculty," he added.